 We recognise that Parents/Carers are children's first and most enduring educators.
 When Parents/Carers and practitioners work together in early years' settings, the results have a positive impact on children's development and learning.
-A successful partnership is one which develops a two-way flow of information and knowledge.
+A successful partnership is one which develops a two way flow of information and knowledge.
 At St Gerard's we aim to foster this by;

-- Meeting informally with parents/carers through the initial Induction procedures at playgroup/pre-school settings. - Meeting formally with parents/carers at the meeting in July, outlining the curriculum and the value of supporting their child's learning at home. - Including this Policy in the Starting School pack - Register all parents/carers onto Class Dojo using the Parent/Carer Registration - Encouraging parents/carers to complete the "Transition Book" with their child - Holding a meeting with parents/carers in the Autumn term to outline the expectations of that particular phase of the EYFS. - Making the planning accessible in the setting so that parents/carers are informed of the learning that will be taking place - Operating an "Open Door" policy, whereby parents/carers can come and discuss concerns and developments in an informal manner - Inviting parents/carers to join us in our "Stay and Play" sessions - Encouraging parents/carers to participate in the weekly Learning Together activities, sent home each Friday and based on the child's learning that week - Encouraging parents/carers to contribute to their profile, sharing news of things their child has achieved outside school. - Encouraging parents/carers to hear their child read daily and record their comments in the Reading Record book. - Inviting parents/carers to join us in our half termly open afternoons, participating in activities related to our theme that half term. - Holding parents/carers interviews each term to discuss progress and individual targets in relation to the EYFS. - Providing an annual written report to parents/carers in July, summarising the child's progress against the early learning goals.
+- Meeting informally with parents/carers through the initial Induction procedures at playgroup/pre-school settings. - Meeting formally with parents/carers at the meeting in July, outlining the curriculum and the value of supporting their child's learning at home. - Offering pupils visits when they begin Little Explorers, nursery class or are new to our reception class. - Sharing curriculum information with parents/carers to support learning at home. - Including this Policy in the Starting School pack - Register all parents/carers onto Class Dojo using the Parent/Carer Registration - Encouraging parents/carers to complete the "Transition Book" with their child - Holding a meeting with parents/carers in the autumn term to outline the expectations of that particular phase of the EYFS. - Making the planning accessible in the setting so that parents/carers are informed of the learning that will be taking place - Operating an "Open Door" policy, whereby parents/carers can come and discuss concerns and developments in an informal manner - Inviting parents/carers to join us in our "Stay and Play" sessions - Encouraging parents/carers to participate in the weekly Learning Together activities, sent home each Friday and based on the child's learning that week - Encouraging parents/carers to contribute to their profile, sharing news of things their child has achieved outside school. - Encouraging parents/carers to hear their child read and record their comments in the Reading Record book. - Inviting parents/carers to join us in our 'Meet the teacher' open classroom sessions, Liturgical celebrations through 'Stay and Pray' sessions eg Advent, Easter, and participating in activities related to our theme eg Mothers' Day.

+- Holding parents/carers meetings each term to discuss progress and individual targets in relation to the EYFS. - Providing an annual written report to parents/carers in July, summarising the child's progress against the early learning goals. - Sharing news and successes each day via Class Dojo to keep parents informed of what has gone on that day in class. - Providing welcome booklets when a child starts in our EYFS classes.